IVTore/Tore.Core/README.md

         * Corrected add method.
             When StrLst allows only unique keys,
-            It is not allowed to add unique key, value pairs. add()     with uniquePair true.
+            It is not allowed to add unique key, value pairs. add()     with uniquePair true and
-            addPair() with uniquePair true.
-            Throw an exception with 'E_STL_UNIQUE' tag in such cases.
+            addPair() with uniquePair true will throw an exception with 'E_STL_UNIQUE' tag in such cases.
         * Upgraded Append() by using List:AddRange methods.